TodePond/TodePondDotCom/wikiblogarden/repetition/sticky/words/readme.md

 ## Define repetition

-Repetition is when you do the same thing again and again.
+Repetition is when the same thing again and again.

-It can be comfort or control.
+- It can be comfort or control.

-It can be order or chaos.
+- It can be order or chaos.

-It can be madness or peace.
+- It can be madness or peace.

-It can be identity or community.
+- It can be identity or community.

-It can be meaning or surprise.
+- It can be meaning or surprise.

 ## Sticky words